marick/Midje/README.md

 to encourage readable tests,
-to support a balance between [abstraction and concreteness](https://github.com/marick/Midje/wiki/Metaconstants), and to be gracious in its treatment of its users.
+to support a balance between [abstraction and concreteness](https://github.com/marick/Midje/wiki/Metaconstants), and to be gracious in its treatment of the people who use it.

 Gallery
 =======================